JavaScriptSolidServer/solid-panes-jss/README.md

 pane.
 Any other pane which wants to deal with contacts can just use the pane within its own user interface.

 ![Mapping many classes on the L to panes on the R](https://solidos.github.io/solid-panes/doc/images/panes-for-classes.svg)

+## Credits

+This is a fork of [solidos/solid-panes](https://github.com/solidos/solid-panes) with the authentication replaced from `@inrupt/solid-client-authn-browser` to the minimal [solid-oidc](https://github.com/JavaScriptSolidServer/solid-oidc) library via [solid-logic-jss](https://github.com/JavaScriptSolidServer/solid-logic-jss) and [solid-ui-jss](https://github.com/JavaScriptSolidServer/solid-ui-jss).